A pet parent holding her dog outdoor

 Lomustine administration

-• Depending on the type of cancer or condition being treated, it is usually taken as a single dose every 3 to 8 weeks.5
+• Depending on the type of cancer or condition being treated, it is usually taken as a single dose every 3 to 6 weeks which this variation depends on the pet's tolerability of the drug.5

-• The amount prescribed for you dog depends on many factors, including patient’s size and weight, general health, or other treatments such as surgery, radiation, and additional chemotherapy drugs.
+• The amount prescribed for your pet depends on many factors, including patient’s size and weight, general health, or other treatments such as surgery, radiation, and additional chemotherapy drugs.

 Precautions